ImperialCollegeLondon/porescale/codes/poreOccupancyAnalysis/README.md

 By citing our work, you will help others to understand the foundation of this code and contribute to the recognition of our research efforts.

+## Contact and References
+If you encounter any issues or have suggestions for improvement, please feel free to raise an issue or submit a pull request.
+For contacts and references please see: https://www.imperial.ac.uk/earth-science/research/research-groups/pore-scale-modelling or contact Sajjad Foroughi, email: s.foroughi@imperial.ac.uk